 Politizing of the funds by the county legislative caucus through selection of political projects and delegates to the county sitting

-Civil society and the media are not very actively involve with the following-up on the step by step processes of the CSDF to ensure citizens are kept abreast with information on the usage of the CSDF
+Civil society and the media are not very actively involve with the following-up on the step by step processes of the implementation of the CSDF to ensure citizens are kept abreast with information on the usage of the CSDF

-The CDF Guideline for the management of the CDF provided space for civil society participation in the County Development Management Committee while the National Budget law section 9 which is the legal basis of the CSDF doesn’t provide space for civil society
+The CDF Guideline for the management of the CDF provided space for civil society participation in the County Development Management Committee while the National Budget law section 9 which is the legal basis of the CSDF doesn’t provide space for civil society which indicate an inconsistence between the legal policy framework

-County and national levels CSOs and NGOs feel that avenue for citizens inclusion in the CSDF processes and procedures are merely pretence and are actively undermined in practice for the following reasons:

-Resolutions that are decided at county sitting are brought before central government authorities before they are signed and adopted, rather than been sign in front of the community dwellers who crafted them
+County and national levels CSOs and NGOs feel that avenue for citizens inclusion in the CSDF processes and procedures are merely based on pretense and are not demonstrated in practice because the Resolutions that are generated at county sitting are brought to national government authorities before they are signed and adopted, rather than been signed in the presence of the delegates of the county sitting who crafted them.

-Knowledge About CSDF:
+Citizens Knowledge about CSDF:

-50% of citizens in Mintserrado county fells that the purpose of the CSDS is to promote Community Development ( construction of Roads, Schools and Hospitals).
+50% of citizens in Montserrado county feels that the purpose of the CSDF is to promote Community Development ( construction of Roads, Schools and Hospitals).

-69% of citizens in Mintserrado County know that the County receives CSDF once a Year.
+69% of citizens in Montserrado County know that the County receives CSDF once a Year.

-51.2% of citizens in Mintserrado County aware that the Superintendent directly controls the CSDF.
+51.2% of citizens in Montserrado County are aware that the Superintendent directly controls the CSDF.

 The primary medium inhabitants in Montserrado County know about the CSDF is through Developmental activities in communities.